kbengine/kbengine/kbe/src/lib/python/Doc/library/datetime.rst

 .. method:: date.strftime(format)

    Return a string representing the date, controlled by an explicit format string.
    Format codes referring to hours, minutes or seconds will see 0 values.
-See section :ref:`strftime-strptime-behavior`.
+For a complete list of formatting directives, see :ref:`strftime-strptime-behavior`.

+.. method:: date.__format__(format)

+   Same as :meth:`.date.strftime`.
+This makes it possible to specify format string for a :class:`.date` object when using :meth:`str.format`.
+For a complete list of formatting directives, see :ref:`strftime-strptime-behavior`.

 Example of counting days to an event::